OpenCloning/OpenCloning_docs/README.md

 ## Adding content

 Full documentation on the theme and static site generator used (Material for MkDocs) can be found in the [official documentation](https://squidfunk.github.io/mkdocs-material/).
-There is some extra info in the [repo wiki](https://github.com/pombase/canto_tutorial/wiki).
+There is some extra info in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Content license